chesslogical/Zig-Encryption/ezcrypt/readme.md

 # ezcrypt no key or password needed, variables can be changed at compile time.

-- First run: Encrypts `example.txt`.
+- First run: Encrypts .
 - Second run: Decrypts it back to original.

 **Warnings:**